Here's Exactly How to Conquer All Household Odors

 Terminate Basement Smell

-Water damage: Once the source is sealed, ventilate and turn on a dehumidifier, like the Kenmore 50-pint model ($200, sears.com).
+If your basement has suffered from water damage, there may be a lingering odor in the air.
+Once the source is sealed, ventilate and turn on a dehumidifier, like the Kenmore 50-pint model ($200; sears.com).

 Rid the Fridge of Odors